-warding body / institution: Queen Mary University of London

-eaching institution: Queen Mary University of London

-BEng Electronic Engineering with Foundation

-Foundation Certificate (FdCert) - as an exit award only

-4 years

-HHX0, USEF-QM4ELE1, USELE

-Level 3

-30 Apr 2021

-School of Electronic Engineering & Computer Science

-ved in teaching part of the programme:

-Programme outline

-The BEng Electronic Engineering with Foundation provides an alternative route onto an Electronic Engineering degree, combining a foundation year with a traditional university degree in an integrated four-year programme (1+3).
-QMUL offers tailored pathways for subjects across science and engineering integrated with a Foundation year.

-BEng Electronic Engineering with Foundation is open to home/EU and international students and face-to-face sessions are taught entirely at the Mile End campus by university staff.
+Awarding body / institution: Queen Mary University of London Teaching institution: Queen Mary University of London Name of final award and programme title: Foundation Certificate (FdCert) Electronic Engineering Name of interim award(s): Duration of study / period of registration: 1 year QMUL programme code / UCAS code(s): FGH9, UCFF-QMSEFP1, USELE QAA Benchmark Group: FHEQ Level of Award : Level 3 Programme accredited by: Date Programme Specification approved: 13 Jan 2022 Responsible School / Institute: School of Electronic Engineering & Computer Science Schools / Institutes which will also be involved ved in teaching part of the programme: School of Biological & Behavioural Sciences School of Physical and Chemical Sciences School of Languages, Linguistics & Film Collaborative institution(s) / organisation(s) involved in delivering the programme: Programme outline The FdCert International Science and Engineering Foundation Programme (ISEFP Electronic Engineering) provides an alternative route onto a range of Electronic Engineering undergraduate degrees.
+QMUL offers tailored pathways for subjects across science and engineering.
+Our ISEFP Electronic Engineering is open to international students and face-to-face sessions are taught entirely at the Mile End campus by university staff.
 In-line with Queen Mary's 2030 Strategy, high quality learning resources and interactive sessions with academic staff will be available online.
-As a foundation student, you have access to all QMUL's facilities and will be a full-time student of the university.
-Both UK/EU and international students should apply directly through UCAS.
+As a foundation student, you have access to all QMUL's facilities and will be a full-time

-Highlights:
+Programme Title: International Science and Engineering Foundation (Electronic Engineering)

-- Opportunity to progress onto Electronic Engineering undergraduate degrees - Study at campus-based university within easy reach of all of London's attractions - Eligible for funding through Student Loans Company (UK/EU students only) - Full access to all student facilities (academic, welfare, IT, library, social and sport) - Experienced and well-qualified teaching staff, many of whom teach on undergraduate and postgraduate programmes
+- Opportunity to apply to Electronic Engineering undergraduate degrees after completing the Foundation year at the appropriate level

+- Study at campus-based university within easy reach of all of London's attractions - Full access to all student facilities (academic, welfare, IT, library, social and sport) - Experienced and well-qualified teaching staff, many of whom teach on undergraduate and postgraduate programmes